kffein/craft-self-licenses-manager/README.md

 To generate a license, turn on the lightswitch for the selected plugins and click on save button.

 Each plugins selected will fetch a license with the Craftnet API and the license will be auto-register with the plugins.

+## Credits

+- Icon Generator by lastspark from the Noun Project

+Brought to you by [KFFEIN](http://kffein.com)